SAMSABB/Obsidian2Anki/notes/sample_note2.md

 # Warra note
-Q: This question should throw an error
+This question should throw an error

 Q: Definition of Sigma
 A: This note